Modern animation in the United States: Independents and others

-Other studios attempted to get into the CGI game.
+Other studios attempted to enter the CGI game.
 After Don Bluth left 20th Century Fox Animation in 2001, the company released its first fully computer-animated feature, a hugely successful CGI-animated feature in early 2002 entitled Ice Age, as the first full-length feature film under Blue Sky Studios.
-In 2001, Paramount offered Jimmy Neutron: Boy Genius, TWC offered Hoodwinked! in 2005, and Columbia produced Open Season in 2006.
-Warner Brothers had a major success in 2006 with the Oscar-winning film, Happy Feet, while Sony produced films under Sony Pictures Animation including Open Season in 2006, Surf's Up in 2007, and the successful film franchises Cloudy with a Chance of Meatballs and Hotel Transylvania which began in 2009 and 2012, respectively.
-Universal Studios attempted several times to become a viable participant in the market, finally achieving the goal in 2010 with Despicable Me, the first feature film from Illumination Entertainment which provided more hits for them within the following decade.
+In 2001, Paramount and Nickelodeon offered Jimmy Neutron: Boy Genius and TWC offered Hoodwinked! in 2005.
+Warner Brothers had a major success in 2006 with the Oscar-winning film, Happy Feet, while Sony and Columbia produced films under Sony Pictures Animation including Open Season in 2006, Surf's Up in 2007, and the successful film franchises Cloudy with a Chance of Meatballs and Hotel Transylvania which began in 2009 and 2012, respectively.
+Universal Studios attempted several times to become a viable participant in the market, finally achieving the goal in 2010 with Despicable Me, the first feature film from Illumination Entertainment, which provided more hits for them within the following decade.
 In 2013, Dallas, Texas–based Reel FX released their first feature film Free Birds, which was a moderate success, a year later, they released The Book of Life which was a huge success and was nominated for a golden globe for best animated feature.

 Despite all its success, computer animation still relies on cartoon and stylized characters.
-2001 saw the first attempt to create a fully animated world using photorealistic human actors in Final Fantasy: The Spirits Within, which met with moderate critical success but did not do well at the box office.
+2001 saw the first attempt to create a fully animated world using photorealistic human actors in Final Fantasy: The Spirits Within, which met with moderate critical success but did not succeed at the box office.

 In 2004, the live-action film Sky Captain and the World of Tomorrow was released.
 It was notable for being filmed entirely in front of a bluescreen, with the background being completely computer-generated; only the actors and some props were real.
-Robert Zemeckis' film The Polar Express, starring Tom Hanks in five roles, was completely CGI animation but used performance capture technology to animate the characters.
+Robert Zemeckis’ film The Polar Express, starring Tom Hanks in five roles, was a completely CGI-animated film but used performance capture technology to animate the characters.
 Zemeckis followed The Polar Express with two other motion capture films: Beowulf and Disney's A Christmas Carol.

 The use of CGI special effects in live-action film increased to the point where George Lucas considered his 2002 film Star Wars: Episode II – Attack of the Clones to be primarily an animated film that used real-life actors.
 A growing number of family-oriented films began to use entirely computer-generated characters that interacted on the screen with live-action counterparts, such as Jar-Jar Binks in Star Wars: Episode I – The Phantom Menace, Gollum in The Lord of the Rings: The Two Towers and the title character of Hulk.
 While computer-generated characters have become acceptable to moviegoers, there have yet to be any fully animated films featuring virtual human actors, or "synthespians".